 During an interview you can utilise these answers (or parts of them) when answering a wide variety of questions, and not just those you have specifically prepared them for.

-A discussion of the common interview questions you MUST be able to answer can be found here: Training Contract Interviews – Some Common Questions.
+There are some common interview questions you MUST be able to answer – find out more here: 10 Common Training Contract Interview Questions